chingu-voyages/v42-geckos-team-21/README.md

 Stan — https://www.seldoncortex.com/

-## Special Thanks To
+## Special Thanks To Chingu

-Chingu!
 This project brought to you by https://www.chingu.io

 Seeking more experience developing with a team in a fun environment?
 Join Chingu!